-If any of the grounds in the Request for Appeal do not meet the grounds in this Policy, that request will be denied by the Appeal Chair and the parties, and their Advisors will be notified in writing of the denial and the rationale.
+If the Request for Appeal does not provide information that meets the grounds in this Policy, the request will be denied by the Appeal Decision-maker, and the Parties and their Advisors will be simultaneously notified in writing of the denial and the rationale.

-If any of the grounds in the Request for Appeal meet the grounds in this Policy, then the Appeal Chair will notify the other party(ies) and their Advisors, the Title IX Coordinator, and, when appropriate, the Investigators and/or the original Decision-maker(s).
+If any of the information in the Request for Appeal meets the grounds in this Policy, then the Appeal Decision-maker will notify all Parties and their Advisors, the Title IX Coordinator, and, when appropriate, the Investigator(s) and/or the original Decision-maker.

-The other party(ies) and their Advisors, the Title IX Coordinator, and, when appropriate, the Investigators and/or the original Decision-maker(s) will be mailed, emailed, and/or provided a hard copy of the request with the approved grounds and then be given 5 business days to submit a response to the portion of the appeal that was approved and involves them.
-All responses will be forwarded by the Chair to all parties for review and comment.
+All other Parties and their Advisors, the Title IX Coordinator, and, when appropriate, the Investigator(s) and/or the Decision-maker will be provided a copy of the Request for Appeal with the approved grounds and then be given five (5) business days to submit a response to the portion of the appeal that was approved and involves them.
+The Appeal Decision-maker will forward all responses, if any, to all Parties for review and comment.

-The non-appealing party (if any) may also choose to raise a new ground for appeal at this time.
-If so, that will be reviewed to determine if it meets the grounds in this Policy by the Appeal Chair and either denied or approved.
-If approved, it will be forwarded to the party who initially requested an appeal, the Investigator(s) and/or original Decision-maker(s), as necessary, who will submit their responses in 5 business days, which will be circulated for review and comment by all parties.
+The non-appealing party (if any) may also choose to appeal at this time.
+If so, that Request for Appeal will be reviewed by the Appeal Decision-maker to determine if it meets the grounds in this Policy and will either be approved or denied.
+If approved, it will be forwarded to the party who initially requested an appeal, the Title IX

+Coordinator, and the Investigator(s) and/or original Decision-maker, as necessary, who will submit their responses, if any, within five (5) business days.
+Any such responses will be circulated for review and comment by all Parties.
+If denied, the Parties and their Advisors will be notified accordingly, in writing.

-Neither party may submit any new requests for appeal after this time period.
-The Appeal Chair will collect any additional information needed and all documentation regarding the approved grounds and the subsequent responses will be shared with the Appeal Panel, and the Chair/ Panel will render a decision in no more than 5 business days, barring exigent circumstances.
-All decisions are by majority vote and apply the preponderance of the evidence OR clear and convincing evidence standard.
+No party may submit any new Requests for Appeal after this time period.
+The Appeal Decision-maker will collect any additional information needed and all documentation regarding the approved appeal grounds, and the subsequent responses will be shared with the Appeal Decision-maker, who will promptly render a decision.